V. C. Samuel: Teaching

 In addition to the above, Samuel served as a professor, guide, and examiner in almost all the seminaries and theological colleges in India, and many abroad.

 Ecumenical movement

-Samuel's presence and contribution in the ecumenical movement in the international arena for three decades.
+Samuel contributed to the ecumenical movement in the international arena for three decades.
 He was an accredited delegate of the Indian Orthodox Church at four of the General Assemblies of the World Council of Churches: